Mahabali

 Mahabali (IAST: Mahābalī), also known as Bali, Indrasenan, or Māveli, is a daitya king featured in Hinduism.
 He is the grandson of Prahlada, and a descendant of the sage Kashyapa.
-There are many versions of his legend, in ancient texts such as the Shatapatha Brahmana, Ramayana, Mahabharata, and several Puranas.
-According to Hindu literature, he was banished beneath the earth into the patala (netherworld) by the Vamana avatar of Vishnu.
+There are many versions of his legend in ancient texts such as Ramayana, Mahabharata, Shatapatha Brahmana, and many Puranas.
+According to Hindu literature, he was blessed to be one of the Chiranjivi, a group of seven immortals, by Vamana avatar of god Vishnu and reigns in Sutala loka.

-In Hinduism, Mahabali is considered one of the Chiranjivi, a group of eight immortals.
-It is believed that he will become the King of Svarga (heaven) in the next yuga.
-In Kerala, King Mahabali is considered to be the noblest and most prosperous ruler, who transformed his kingdom into a heavenly place.
-His legend is a major part of the annual festival Onam in the state of Kerala, and Balipratipada (the fourth day of Deepavali and first day of Kartika month) festival in North India and Tulunadu.
+It is believed that Mahabali will become the King of Svarga (heaven) in the next Manvantara.
+In Kerala, Mahabali is considered to be the noblest and most prosperous ruler, who transformed his kingdom into a heavenly place.
+His legend is a major part of the annual festival Onam in the state of Kerala, and it is also celebrated in Tamilnadu, Maharashtra, Karnataka, Gujarat, Telangana, and Andhra as Balipratipada, Balipādyami, or Bali pādva (the third day of Deepavali and first day of Kartika month).

 Hinduism

-Mahabali is described in early Hindu myths as a benevolent and generous king.
+Mahabali is described in early Hindu texts as a benevolent and generous king.
 He ruled without discrimination, and his people were honest, healthy, and happy under his rule.
 Mahabali also temporarily possessed the amrita (nectar of eternal life) obtained by the asuras.
 The amrita allowed his subjects to bring him back to life after his death in one of the wars between suras (devas) and asuras.
 Mahabali was, thus, immune from death.
 After many wars, the invincible Bali had conquered heaven and earth.
 The suras (devas) approached Vishnu to save them from complete obliteration.
-Vishnu refused to join the war, or outright kill his own devotee Mahabali.
+Vishnu refused to join the devas in violence against Mahabali, because Mahabali is a benevolent king and his own devotee.
 To restore the natural order, he incarnated as the dwarf Brahmin avatar, Vamana.
 While Mahabali was performing the ashvamedha sacrifice to celebrate his victories and giving away gifts to everyone, Vamana approached him and requested "three steps of land".
 Mahabali granted him this gift, despite warnings from Shukra, who had realised Vamana's true identity.
 Vamana then metamorphosed into Vishnu's colossal trivikrama form, the first foot encompassing all of heaven in one step and the earth with the second foot.
 When rhetorically asked where he might take his promised third step, Mahabali accepted his fate and offered his own head.
 Some Hindu texts state that Mahabali was banished to patala (netherworld), some state he was dragged there by Garuda, in others he entered heaven with the touch of Vishnu, while another version states he became Chiranjivi (immortal).
-Others even have Bali admitted into Vaikunta, which was an even higher place than the realm of the devas.
+Others even have Bali admitted into Vaikuntha, which was an even higher place than the realm of the devas.